Prince Albert Edward Kamehameha

 Heir to the Hawaiian throne, HRH Prince Albert Edward Kauikeaouli Kaleiopapa Kamehameha "Haku" was the only son of King Kamehameha IV & Queen Consort Emma.
 He was born on May 20, 1858 at 6:10 p.m. and immediately upon the delivery of the royal prince into the world, he was welcomed with a 21 gun fire salute, followed by a huge celebration from the Hawaiian nation.

 Little Prince Albert was made an honorary member of Fire Engine Company Number Four in Honolulu and was given his own Company Four red uniform, as he wanted to be a fireman.

-Unfortunately, the young Prince Albert died at the age of four on August 27, 1862, due to "brain fever", his death left his royal parents and the entire Hawaiian nation in grief.
+Unfortunately, the young Prince Albert died shortly after at the age of four on August 27, 1862, due to "brain fever", his death left his royal parents and the entire Hawaiian nation in grief.

 The christening cup given by